jsafrane/scratch/csi-inline-volumes.md

 type InlineVolumeSource struct {
 	// VolumeSource is copied from the pod.
 It ensures that attacher has enough
 	// information to detach a volume when the pod is deleted before detaching.
-	// Only one member can be set.
+	// Only CSIVolumeSource can be set.
 	// Required.
 	VolumeSource v1.VolumeSource

 	// Namespace of the pod with in-line volume.
 It is used to resolve
-	// references to Se
+	// references to Secrets in the VolumeSource.
-	//
 	// Required.
 	Namespace string
 }